wrstudios/sudoku-validator/README.md

 - `fork the github repo`
 - run `bin/setup`

 Fork the GitHub repo into your own account and do all your work on a feature branch named `{initials}-solution`.
-Once you are done with your solution and all the tests are passing, submit a pull request on your forked copy for review and email us the link to your PR.
+Once you are done with your solution and all the tests are passing, submit a pull request on **YOUR** forked copy for review and email us the link to your PR.

 # IMPORTANT
-*DO NOT* submit a PR to our repository - We would like to keep all solution submissions separate and not in the public view.
+**DO NOT** submit a PR to our repository - We would like to keep all solution submissions separate and not in the public view.
 Follow these [instructions](https://help.github.com/articles/creating-a-pull-request/) if you are unsure of the process.

 ## Exercise Details: